Honors Contracts

 In addition to taking honors courses, students also have the option of earning up to three credit hours (typically one course) through an honors contract.
 An honors contract is a voluntary agreement between an honors student and faculty member that defines an independent project the student can complete in addition to required coursework to earn honors credit in a non-honors course.
 Honors contracts are a great choice for students who want to challenge themselves to complete honors-level work in specialized subject areas and/or with specific faculty members.
 Students interested in completing an honors contract should follow the process below.

-2. If the professor agrees, work together to complete the honors contract form and submit to the Honors Program for approval no later than three weeks after the beginning of classes.
-Completed forms can be submitted electronically.
+- If the professor agrees, work together to complete the honors contract form and submit to the Honors Program for approval no later than fourth Friday of the semester.
+You can submit the Honors Contract here: Honors Contract Form

-4. At the end of the semester, your professor will notify the Honors Program of your final grade in the course and whether honors work was completed satisfactorily.
+- At the end of the semester, your professor will notify the Honors Program of your final grade in the course.
+In order to earn Honors credit, you must earn a B in the class and a B on the contract project.

-5. If the work for the honors contract was completed, the Honors Program coordinator will contact the Admissions and Records office to record the grade as Honors credit within 30 days of grades being posted.
+- If the work for the honors contract was successfully completed, the Honors Program coordinator will contact the Admissions and Records office to record the grade as Honors credit within 30 days of grades being posted.

-6. If the work for the honors contract was not completed, the course grade remains on your transcript as a traditional course with no Honors distinction.
+- If the work for the honors contract was not successfully completed, the course grade remains on your transcript as a traditional course with no Honors distinction.

 Students who participate in an Honors contract not only earn credit for the course but can earn valuable skills for doing more challenging analytic, investigative, or research-based work.
 A successful Honors contract reflects favorably on the student for having completed a self-directed and designed project toward greater mastery of an academic interest.
-After successful completion of the Honors contract with a B or higher in the course, the student will earn Honors credit and Honors transcript designation for the class.
+After successful completion of the contract project with a B or higher in both the course and project, the student will earn Honors credit and Honors transcript designation for the class.

-In the spirit and tradition of serious scholarship, the Honors contract must include an element of public presentation.
+In the spirit and tradition of serious scholarship, the Honors contract would ideally include an element of public presentation.
 That presentation may be shared with the class or the public at large.
-Ideally, the student will present the project on Honors Presentation Day at the end of the semester.

 Honors projects must be graded as part of the class grade.
 The student and instructor will agree upon the percentage of the final course grade that the project represents.
 The typical value of the assignment has been between 10 -20% of the student’s overall grade.
 The student and instructor will also decide what regular work will be eliminated or modified.
 All these details must be explained fully and clearly in the Honors contract.